javatlacati/swiplwebtut/webspanish.md

 The first arg is a standard path, as an URI or abstract path.
 The second is a +properties+ list.
 The most useful is requires, which takes another resource path, one of a resource name, an abstract path or an URI.
 If there is more than one required resource, pass them as a list.
 Use the +ordered(true)+ option to enforce their being loaded in the list order.

-There are a few other very useful options.
+There are a few other very useful opciones.

 * +virtual(true)+ lets you set up, for example, bootstrap as a single resource, bootstrap, and get the js, the css, and anything else it needs, or decouple bootstrap from a version number
 * +ordered(true)+ makes sure the resources get loaded in the right order.
 * +aggregate/1+ is supposed to be for situations where you might need only a small part of a large file.
 If you have a big css file with sections A, B, C, and D, and four smaller files A,B,C, and D, and you load the big one in one place, you don't need the smaller ones.
 The 'a number of' algorithm is pretty dumb.
 It's 'greater than 4'.
 * +mime_type/1+ lets you specify the type of a resource, so if your javascript file is named bunny.poo for some strange reason, you can still load it as javascript.
 I believe the documentation is wrong, it's + mode.

-On larger projects I usuallay set up a virtual resource for each item, that in turn requires the real file.
+On larger projects I usuallay set up a virtual resource para cada item, that in turn requires the real file.
 This way, if I change versions of jQuery I only have to change it in one place.

 The other bit of magic we need is to declare that we need the resource.
 Since the declaration's a DCG we can just stick it in the termerized HTML.